Jack-Daly-Eng025/Jack-Daly-Eng025/README.md

 * 🌍  I'm based in Ireland.
 I recently completed working on the Rustlings interactive exercises in their course for Rust!
 * 🚀  I am currently working on 90 Days of Code [TBD].
 * 🧠  I'm learning Game Development with Godot and GDScript.
-I am learning Python, Rust and their respective frameworks to have well rounded skills as a software developer.
+I am learning developing with Python,  Rust and their respective frameworks to have well rounded skills as a software developer.
 * 🤝  I'm currently working on problems in LeetCode to sharpen my skills.
-* ⚡  This profile will continue to change and grow over the next 30 days.
+* ⚡  This profile will continue to change and grow over the next 90 days.

 * The end goal is to have developed enough skills to get my first developer job.
 04/05/2024.
-* 04/05/2024 - Still working towards my first developer role and currently developing my first game.
+* 09/07/2024 - Still working towards my first developer role and currently developing my first game.

 ## Keep a eye on my page for any new repositories or projects.

 ### Support Me.
-I'm doing a 60 day coding challenge and could use the coffee!
+I'm could use the coffee!

 <a href="https://www.buymeacoffee.com/JackDalyEng025"><img src="https://img.buymeacoffee.com/button-api/?text=Buy me a coffee&emoji=☕&slug=JackDalyEng025&button_colour=FF5F5F&font_colour=ffffff&font_family=Poppins&outline_colour=000000&coffee_colour=FFDD00" /></a>